 What should you use CES for?

-CES is the best method to use to see if you want to optimize the loyalty of your customers.
+CES is the best customer satisfaction metric to use to see if you want to optimize the loyalty of your customers.
 Why?
 Because it helps you understand if there are any hassles that you need to get rid of and if there is any customer effort that you can reduce.
 Here is how you can make the most of CES:

 Use it as a real-time feedback system:

 When you get your Customer Effort Scores, it shows if customers are unhappy during a particular interaction with your business.
-Getting feedback at regular intervals helps you keep on top of your customer’s problems so that it can be solved and measures were taken at each step.
+Collecting feedback at regular intervals will help you keep on top of your customer’s problems, so that you can solve it by taking suitable measures at each step.
 If a customer had to take a lot of effort to complete something, an account manager from your team can reach out to the customer to apologize for the inconvenience and educate them better.

 See the distribution and analyze it: